 Shakshuka is very popular in Israel, where it is often eaten for breakfast.
 I usually find myself serving it with a side salad as a light evening meal.
 It’s a versatile vegetarian one-skillet meal that is easy to make, healthy, and addicting.

 In Israel, the most famous place to eat shakshuka is a restaurant known as Dr. Shakshuka.

 The charm of Dr. Shakshuka is evident from the moment you enter.
 The restaurant is housed in an aging building in the old port city of Jaffa.
 It’s buzzing all day long with local patrons as well as tourists, everybody eager to taste the “Tripolitanian”-style cooking.
 The owner Bino Gabso was born to a Libyan family that immigrated to Israel in 1949.
 He’s been serving shakshuka and other north-African favorites to enthusiastic restaurant patrons in Jaffa for the past 18 years.

 Old kerosene stoves hang from the rafters of the place, just like the moms and bubbes cooked with when Israel first became a country.

 I can’t very well write a blog about shakshuka without sharing my own recipe!
 This is a basic, simple shakshuka spiced just the way I like it.
-For variety, different ingredients can be added to the tomato base—jalapenos, green chilies, parsley, red pepper flakes, or anything else that sounds tasty to you.
-I’ve even made shakshuka with a spinach/tomato base that turned out great.
+For variety, different ingredients can be added to the tomato base—jalapeños, green chilies, parsley, red pepper flakes, or anything else that sounds tasty to you.
+I’ve even made it with a spinach/tomato base that turned out great.
 Use your imagination!
-It’s a healthy, delicious dish that is easy to make and easy on the wallet.
-It’s also dairy free (pareve) and kosher for Passover, which means you can enjoy it all year long!

 Video by Entice Films